Tornado Intercept Vehicle: TIV 2

 TIV 2 debuted on the second season of Storm Chasers, which began airing on the Discovery Channel in October 2008.
 Its initial performance did not go well, as it was plagued by mechanical failures, including several broken axles, which forced Casey to abandon TIV 2 and return to chasing in the original TIV until TIV 2's issues could be resolved.
-Despite Discovery Channel showing that TIV 2 was out of commission for the majority of the season, TIV 2 could be seen chasing through to the end of the season, including the May 29, 2008 Kearny, NE tornado, though it was not shown in the series.
+Despite Discovery Channel showing that TIV 2 was out of commission for the majority of the season, TIV 2 could be seen chasing through to the end of the season, including the May 29, 2008 Kearney, NE tornado, though it was not shown in the series.

 In the fall of 2008, TIV 2 received several modifications, mostly focused on reducing the vehicle's 16,500 lb weight.
-To achieve this, less crucial areas of TIV 2's armor were converted from steel to aluminum while more vital areas were reinforced with supplemental composite armor consisting of thin layers of steel, Kevlar, polycarbonate, and rubber.
+To achieve this, less important areas of TIV 2's armor were converted from steel to aluminum while more vital areas were reinforced with supplemental composite armor consisting of thin layers of steel, Kevlar, polycarbonate, and rubber.
 In all, the weight reduction measures brought TIV 2's weight down to 14,300 lb.
 The safety systems were also improved, with the three front wind flaps being consolidated into one skirt, and new hydraulic stabilizing spikes to further increase stability in high winds.
 Other modifications included additional doors that provided every seat position with an exit (wind skirts up or down), and a redesigned IMAX turret with 50% more windows.
 The third axle was disconnected from the drive train, thus changing TIV 2 to a 6×4 from its 6×6 design.
 The third axle now acts as a brace for the vehicle's weight.